-NORTH-East Victoria is blessed with five magnificent valleys, all of which are interconnected.
+NORTH-East Victoria is blessed with six magnificent valleys, five of which are interconnected.

 This means the visitor does not have to return to the Hume Freeway or Murray Valley Highway to access the next.

 Each valley is easily accessible, and each has its own uniqueness, with historic towns and well-known tourist attractions being added features.

-Each of these valleys - King, Ovens (pictured above), Kiewa, Mitta, and Tallangatta - lie south of the Murray River which is the centrepiece of the almost 700 kilometre long Murray Valley which separates New South Wales from Victoria.
+Each of these valleys - King, Ovens (pictured above), Kiewa, Mitta, Tallangatta and Nariel - lie south of the Murray River which is the centrepiece of the almost 700 kilometre long Murray Valley which separates New South Wales from Victoria.

 Australia's greatest inland city, Albury-Wodonga, is the geographic hub, with the City of Wangaratta and the major towns of Beechworth, Myrtleford, Bright, Mount Beauty and Tallangatta also located in the region.

-All five valleys follow the course of the rivers they are named after, the exception being the Tallangatta Valley which cradles the Tallangatta Creek.
+All six valleys follow the course of the rivers they are named after, the exception being the Tallangatta Valley which cradles the Tallangatta Creek.

 Three are serviced by highways, the Ovens by the Great Alpine Road, the Kiewa by the Kiewa Valley Highway, and the Mitta by the Omeo Highway.

-They vary in length from 40 kilometres to 105 kilometres but, as previously mentioned, each can be accessed by other roads, meaning not having to return to your start point before tackling the next.
+They vary in length from 40 kilometres to 138-kilometres but, as previously mentioned, each can be accessed by other roads, meaning not having to return to your start point before tackling the next.